Nusiq/mcblend/docs/conversion_rules/index.md

 1. An empty or mesh with custom
   [_export as bone_](../basic_operators/#toggle-export-as-bones) property
-  always creates a a bone or a bone with cube, respectively.
+  always creates a a bone or a bone with cube/polymesh, respectively.
 2. A Blender bone is converted into a Minecraft bone unless it has no children and no parents.
 In this case it isn't converted at all.
 This behavior is to prevent the exporting of inverse kinematics bones.
 3. An empty becomes a bone unless it has a parent but no children.
 In this case it creates a locator.
-4. Mesh without parent becomes a bone with a cube inside.
-Mesh with a parent becomes a cube.
+4. Mesh without parent becomes a bone with a cube/polymesh inside.
+Mesh with a parent becomes a cube/polymesh.

+!!! note
+    The [mesh type](../gui_changes#object-properties) property decides whether
+    the mesh should be exported as cube or polymesh.

 **The conversion rules can also be represented with this table:**